dojoengine/book/docs/pages/toolchain/katana/interact.md

 ]
 ```

-Awesome you interacted a deployed a raw cairo smart contract using katana
+Awesome you interacted a deployed a raw Cairo smart contract using katana!
+You can now build more complex smart contracts and interact with them using the same process.